e-foto/e-foto/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/e-foto/e-foto?style=plastic)
 ![GitHub top language](https://img.shields.io/github/languages/top/e-foto/e-foto?style=plastic)
 ### A free GNU/GPL educational digital photogrammetric workstation
-The goal of Project E-foto is to provide the full implementation of a digital photogrammetric workstation as free software under a GNU GPL license.
+The e-foto Project aims to deliver a comprehensive and accessible digital photogrammetric workstation by offering a complete implementation of the software as free and open-source under the GNU General Public License (GPL).

 ## Digital Photogrammetry
-E-foto Software possess photogrammetric functionalities that allow the development of professional topographic tridimentional mapping projects, by using as data sources aerial photogrammetric images obtained by both analog cameras and digital sensors.
+E-foto Software is equipped with photogrammetric functionalities that empower the creation of topographic tridimensional mapping projects.
+It supports the utilization of aerial photogrammetric images captured by both analog cameras and digital sensors, enabling professionals to harness diverse data sources for their mapping endeavors.

 ## How to use
-You can find tutorials with a step by step aproach to teach how to use the program on our website http://www.efoto.eng.uerj.br/
+You can access our website at http://www.efoto.eng.uerj.br/ where you will find comprehensive tutorials, thus ensuring a smooth and efficient learning experience.

 ## How to install and run from sources (on Linux)
 1. Clone this repository